 My name is Jo.

-I was in my first band at 14.
+Avidly reading ‘Smash Hits’, ‘The Face’ and then the ‘N.M.E.’, I was in my first band at 14.
 I promoted my first gig at 17.
-I went on to promote loads of gigs at The Buzz Club in Aldershot, which I started with Danny Hagan in 1985.
-We put on bands including The Stone Roses, Blur, The Manic Street Preachers, Suede, The Happy Mondays, Primal Scream, The Charlatans and lots more.
+I went on to promote loads of gigs at The Buzz Club in Aldershot, which I started in 1985.
+I booked bands including The Stone Roses, Blur, The Manic Street Preachers, Suede, The Happy Mondays, Primal Scream, The Charlatans and lots more.
 Soon you’ll be able to see all the fliers, posters, live recordings and memories I’ve collected on this site.

-We’ve released records in many guises over the years on various labels.
+I’ve released records in many guises over the years on various labels.
 We signed to R.C.A. as It’s Jo and Danny in 2000.
-We had our music used for the goal round up on Match of the Day and had a Single of the Week on the Virgin Radio drive time show.
+Danny and I had our music used for the goal round up on Match of the Day and had a Single of the Week on the Virgin Radio drive time show.

 Luckily, this caused us to start the Green Man Festival in Wales in 2003.

 We moved on from the Green Man in 2011 after booking such artists as Robert Plant, Michael Kiwanuka, The Flaming Lips, Bon Iver, Mumford and Sons, James Blake, Billy Bragg, The National, Laura Marling, Bonnie ‘Prince’ Billy oh and so many more.
 So much more.
 I’m writing about the Green Man bit by bit.